BlakeDarrow/DarrowRecipes/source/sphinx/EasyExport.rst

 Batch Export
 -------------

-If the *Batch Export* button is selected, upon exporting, every object selected will be exported separately.
-This tool utilizes all the settings found in the *Easy Export* panel, thus giving the user many workflow options.
+If selected, upon exporting, every object selected will be exported separately.
+This tool also utilizes all the settings found in the *Easy Export* panel.

 .. raw:: html